lucie-zimmer/MB-ManyWebcams/README.md

 ## Temporary TODOs for Adrian

-- @Lucie where to get the demographic data?
 - Where to put the data of all labs (OSF vs Repo)?

 - Add number reporting for excluded trials